top of page

 We have joined with the NGO Jubilee Justice to develop regenerative and organic rice production systems with Black farmers in the southern USA.
 Based on the principles of SRI, our climate-resilient models for rice farming are organic, use less water, and emit lower levels of greenhouse gases.

 This project started in 2020 with two farmers in Mississippi.
 At present, we collaborate with nine farmers to adapt SRI practices to their local farming conditions in the states of Louisiana, Mississippi, Georgia, and South Carolina.
 Using an action-research approach, we co-create knowledge, draw lessons from what works and what doesn’t, and design next steps together as a community of practice.
 These farmers are volunteers (most of whom have never grown rice before) and are excited to experiment with new ideas and a new crop to diversify their operations.
-Jubilee Justice also leases five acres - we use as our experiment station - at Inglewood Farms, the largest organic farm in Louisiana.
+Jubilee Justice also leases five acres - we use as our experiment station - at Inglewood Farms in Alexandria, the largest organic farm in Louisiana.
 Here we screen specialty rice varieties, beans, cowpeas, sesame, small grains, and various summer and winter cover crops to integrate into a regenerative crop rotation.

 Jubilee Justice supports Black farming communities to implement sustainable and regenerative crop production practices, to reach new markets, and to access sustainable financing and legal services.
 The Cornell Climate-Resilient Farming Systems Program provides the technical support to develop a regenerative rice production system as part of this holistic approach.